CX Leader Award Winner – An Interview with Lana Pruett

 SQM's Customer Experience Leader award is handed out to a select number of people annually.
 During one of our award ceremonies, Lana Pruett, Director of Customer Experience for Blue Cross and Blue Shield of Kansas, was recognized for her outstanding Customer Experience Leadership.

 SQM has worked with Lana for many years while assisting her on her journey to improve the customer experience.
 What makes Lana such a great leader?
 We have always found her to truly be an advocate of an exceptional customer experience strategy; she is always looking for improvement opportunities.
 Not only does she look at how to improve customer experience from an external perspective, she also brings in the internal view by asking her agents and teams what impacts their ability to perform at world-class levels.
 Lana is caring, respectful, and motivates those around her to be a better person and advocate for the customer.

 While reading through her interview, you’ll understand how invested she is in making sure her team is supported to be the best they can be while delivering world class levels of customer experience.

 Tell me a little about yourself?

 I live on a farm 45 minutes north of Topeka, Kansas.
 My husband and I raise cattle and custom cut hay when we are not working our full-time jobs.
 We do not have kids, but we do have a spoiled dog named Sugar Plum Fairy.
 I have worked at BCBS Kansas since July 31, 2006, where I started as a representative (rep) on the phones and worked my way up.
-In 2013, I became the Manager of Quality and the Customer Experience.
-My job has evolved to be Manager of Quality, Training, and the Member Experience.
+In 2013, I became the Manager of Quality and Customer Experience.
+My current job is Director of Customer Experience.